nicolasVr/documentation_v2/docs/Utilisateur/Cashless/2 CartePrimaire.md

 ## 3- Test the card at a point of sale

-- Start the TiBillet application on a terminal or smartphone.
+- Start the TiBillet application on a terminal or smartphone with NFT reader.
      - Follow the [pairing procedure](/docs/Utilisateur/Cashless/android) if you have not already done so.
 - Scan the card when requested by the app.
 - Check that you only have the points of sale associated with the card.